U.S. job growth brakes sharply, clouds Fed rate hike timing

 Average hourly earnings increased 0.3 percent.
 Even so, that only lifted the year-on-year gain to 2.1 percent, in the same tepid range that earnings growth has held to for several years.

-With Wal-Mart and McDonald's recently announcing pay increases for their hourly workers, wage growth could gain traction in the months ahead.
-Other companies, including TJX Cos Inc and health insurer Aetna, also have announced pay hikes.
+With Wal-Mart (WMT.N) and McDonald's (MCD.N) recently announcing pay increases for their hourly workers, wage growth could gain traction in the months ahead.
+Other companies, including TJX Cos Inc (TJX.N) and health insurer Aetna (AET.N), also have announced pay hikes.

 A broad measure of joblessness that includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment fell to a more than 6-1/2-year low of 10.9 percent from 11 percent in February.